 - Can be frozen for future use

-- Consuming fresh leaves - add to salads, smoothies, pesto or wherever else you would use greens (has a spinach like flavor so this is not a bitter one like most spring greens.
+- Food - add to salads, smoothies, pesto or wherever else you would use greens (has a spinach like flavor)

 In the Yard

-- Likes shady, cool areas so look under shrubs and bushes in the spring.
+- Likes shady, cool areas so look under shrubs and bushes in the spring and fall, you can even find her growing in the winter!

 - Because of the shallow roots chickweed can actually provide a living type of mulch for your garden, in fact if you have chickweed growing it usually indicates fertile soil.